 - “We are going to have to eliminate the program you administer.”

-- “We need to reduce the number of employees in your group, and the others have been with the university longer.”
+- “We need to reduce the number of employees in your group.”

 Procedures and Resources